-In accordance with the principles of sound governance, the Board entrusts the Audit Committee or an ad hoc committee of independent Directors with the task of examining or monitoring significant transactions or any other matter.
+In accordance with the principles of sound governance, the Board entrusts the Audit Committee or an ad hoc committee of Independent Directors with the task of examining or monitoring significant transactions or any other matter.
+The report on the activity of the Board of Directors, the Audit Committee and the Governance and Social Responsibility Committee in 2019 describes the tasks of this nature entrusted to the two Committees in 2019.